sigpwny/websites/content/meetings/fa2023/2023-10-27/index.md

 tags:
   - workshop
 ---
-## S﻿ummary
+## Summary

-W﻿e will be hosting a workshop with Caesar Creek Software!
+We will be hosting a workshop with Caesar Creek Software!
 More information and details will be released soon!